Esri/calcite-design-system/packages/calcite-components-angular/projects/component-library/README.md

 ### Use the components

-Add `CalciteComponentsModule` to the imports of your Angular component's module file:
+Add `CalciteComponentsModule` to the imports of your Angular component's module:

 ```ts
 // src/app/app.module.ts